AndMJ/TaskbarAcrylicOpacity/README.md

 <h1 align="center"> TaskbarAcrylicOpacity <br> Windows 10 registry</h1>

 This is a way of changing Windows 10 taskbar opacity/make taskbar transparent without 3rd party software.
-This way you get less processes running on Windows.
+This way you you don't need to add more processes running on Windows.
 #### Registry path:
 `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Advanced`
 #### Registry name: